-As at 31 December 2020, the Company's and the Group's financial instruments mainly consisted of cash and cash equivalents, receivables and payables.
+As at 31 December 2021, the Company's and the Group's financial instruments mainly consisted of cash and cash equivalents, trade and other receivables and trade and other payables.

 (a) Foreign currency risk

 Currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rates.
 Currency risk arises when transactions are denominated in foreign currencies.